 One of the most popular figures in D-backs history because of the way he interacted with fans and his game-winning single in Game 7 of the 2001 World Series to give the organization its first world championship, Luis Gonzalez is in his 14th full season in the front office and ninth as Senior Advisor to the President, CEO and General Partner with the D-backs.
 Gonzalez rejoined the organization in August 2009 after officially retiring as a player following his 19-year Major League career.

-Gonzalez was recently voted by fans as their favorite D-backs player of all-time in a poll of Phoenix Business Journal readers.
+Gonzalez was voted by fans as their favorite D-backs player of all-time in a poll of Phoenix Business Journal readers.

 For his contributions as a player and a member in the community, Gonzalez became the first former player to have his number retired by the D-backs on Aug.
 7, 2010.
-His No. 20 jersey can now be seen in 5-foot purple numbers on the right field façade at Chase Field next to Jackie Robinson’s No. 42, which was retired in perpetuity by Major League Baseball on April 15, 1997 and Randy Johnson’s No. 51, which was retired in 2015.
+His No. 20 jersey can now be seen in five-foot purple numbers on the right field façade at Chase Field next to Jackie Robinson’s No. 42, which was retired in perpetuity by Major League Baseball on April 15, 1997, and Randy Johnson’s No. 51, which was retired in 2015.

 Luis Gonzalez Field was dedicated in Tempe in 2005 while his uniform No. 20 is one of two that adorns the scoreboard of D-backs Legends Field in Payson, Ariz.

-A 2-time D-backs nominee for the prestigious Roberto Clemente Award (2000 & '03), Gonzalez currently serves on the Board of Directors for the Arizona State Fair.
+He currently serves on the Board of Directors for the Arizona State Fair.